-Only 52% of employers actually track data on their employees’ caregiving responsibilities, whereas it actually affects 75% of the working population.
+Only 52% of employers actually track data on their employees’ caregiving responsibilities.
+But it actually affects 75% of the working population.
 Moreover, there are groups within your organisation that aren’t actively included in the working-parent dialogue, such as dads, millennials, LGBTQIA+ or parents of older children.
 This exclusion can make them feel even more isolated and misunderstood.

 So, don’t assume you know who the caregivers are in your workforce – take the time to do your homework.

-Make space for people to share about their responsibilities outside of work and show empathy towards everyone’s unique and individual situations.
+Make space for people to share about their responsibilities outside of work.
+Show empathy towards everyone’s unique and individual situations.
 1 in 5 parents have said that either they or their partner are considering leaving the workforce to care for their children.
-Keep in contact with your employees and encourage them to open up about any doubts they may be having so you can work through these with them.
+Keep in contact with your employees.
+Encourage them to open up about any doubts they may be having so you can work through these with them.

 It might sound simple, but listening is key to providing employees with the support they need.
-In fact, our own research shows that 7 in 10 people expect their companies to be actively listening to them right now.
+In fact, 7 in 10 people expect their companies to be actively listening to them right now.